colourful-buildings-Friedrichshain-berlin-photo

 A terrific weekend in Berlin!

 Needless to say, we had an unforgettable weekend in Berlin, arguably one of the coolest cities on the planet!
-It really has everything I look for in a city: a relaxed, edgy vibe; striking architecture; a vibrant cultural and culinary scene; and people so friendly, they would stop unasked to offer assistance if they noticed you were in need.
+It really has everything I look for in a city: an edgy vibe; striking architecture; and a vibrant cultural and culinary scene.
 I LOVE BERLIN!

 One tip: if you’re visiting Berlin for a few days, check out the Berlin WelcomeCard, which covers public transport and offers discounts on tickets to museums/attractions as well as restaurants.
 Look for tours in Berlin.
-Read my post about alternative things to do in Berlin.
+Read my post about alternative things to do in Berlin or things to see in Potsdam, an easy day trip from Berlin.

 As mentioned above, I stayed at the cool 25Hours Bikini Berlin Hotel, which I can definitely recommend!
 Read my review of the 25Hours Bikini Berlin or check the hotel rates.